 In cities, where women could buy cheap imported cloth to turn into clothing, they became skilled consumers.
 They stewarded money earned by their husbands by comparing values and haggling over prices.
 In one typical experience, Mrs. Peter Simon, a captain’s wife, inspected twenty-six yards of Holland cloth to ensure that it was worth the £130 price.42 Even wealthy women shopped for high-value goods.
-While servants or slaves routinely made low-value purchases, the mistress of the household trusted her discriminating eye alone for expensive or specific purchases.
+While servants or enslaved people routinely made low-value purchases, the mistress of the household trusted her discriminating eye alone for expensive or specific purchases.

 Similar domestic expectations played out in the slave states.
 Enslaved women labored in the fields.
 Whites argued that African American women were less delicate and womanly than white women and therefore perfectly suited for agricultural labor.
 The southern ideal meanwhile established that white plantation mistresses were shielded from manual labor because of their very whiteness.
-Throughout the slave states, however, aside from the minority of plantations with dozens of slates, most white women by necessity continued to assist with planting, harvesting, and processing agricultural projects despite the cultural stigma attached to it.
+Throughout the slave states, however, aside from the minority of plantations with dozens of enslaved laborers, most white women by necessity continued to assist with planting, harvesting, and processing agricultural projects despite the cultural stigma attached to it.
 White southerners continued to produce large portions of their food and clothing at home.
 Even when they were market-oriented producers of cash crops, white southerners still insisted that their adherence to plantation slavery and racial hierarchy made them morally superior to greedy northerners and their callous, cutthroat commerce.
 Southerners and northerners increasingly saw their ways of life as incompatible.

 While the market revolution remade many women’s economic roles, their legal status remained essentially unchanged.
 Upon marriage, women were rendered legally dead by the notion of coverture, the custom that counted married couples as a single unit represented by the husband.
 Without special precautions or interventions, women could not earn their own money, own their own property, sue, or be sued.
 Any money earned or spent belonged by law to their husbands.
 Women shopped on their husbands’ credit and at any time husbands could terminate their wives’ access to their credit.
 Although a handful of states made divorce available—divorce had before only been legal in Congregationalist states such as Massachusetts and Connecticut, where marriage was strictly a civil contract rather than a religious one—it remained extremely expensive, difficult, and rare.
 Marriage was typically a permanently binding legal contract.

 Ideas of marriage, if not the legal realities, began to change.
-This period marked the beginning of the shift from “institutional” to “companionate” marriage.43 Institutional marriages were primarily labor arrangements that maximized the couple’s and their children’s chances of surviving and thriving.
+The late eighteenth and early nineteenth century marked the beginning of the shift from “institutional” to “companionate” marriage.43 Institutional marriages were primarily labor arrangements that maximized the couple’s and their children’s chances of surviving and thriving.
 Men and women assessed each other’s skills as they related to household production, although looks and personality certainly entered into the equation.
 But in the late eighteenth century, under the influence of Enlightenment thought, young people began to privilege character and compatibility in their potential partners.
 Money was still essential: marriages prompted the largest redistributions of property prior to the settling of estates at death.
 But the means of this redistribution was changing.
 Especially in the North, land became a less important foundation for matchmaking as wealthy young men became not only farmers and merchants but bankers, clerks, or professionals.
 The increased emphasis on affection and attraction that young people embraced was facilitated by an increasingly complex economy that offered new ways to store, move, and create wealth, which liberalized the criteria by which families evaluated potential in-laws.

 To be considered a success in family life, a middle-class American man typically aspired to own a comfortable home and to marry a woman of strong morals and religious conviction who would take responsibility for raising virtuous, well-behaved children.
 The duties of the middle-class husband and wife would be clearly delineated into separate spheres.
 The husband alone was responsible for creating wealth and engaging in the commerce and politics—the public sphere.
 The wife was responsible for the private—keeping a good home, being careful with household expenses, and raising children, inculcating them with the middle-class virtues that would ensure their future success.
 But for poor families, sacrificing the potential economic contributions of wives and children was an impossibility.